-NAMM 2020: Sterling By Music Man has announced a stunning new seven-string signature Cutlass for alpha shredder Jason Richardson.
+NAMM 2020: Sterling By Music Man has announced a stunning new 7-string guitar, the signature Cutlass for alpha shredder Jason Richardson.

 Those looking for a bit of Richardson's tone but whose budgets couldn't quite stretch to the Music Man Artist Series model released earlier in the year will find a lot to like about the RICHARDSON7.
 It has an alder body with a poplar veneer top, a roasted maple neck and a rosewood fretboard, is equipped with a neat six-saddle tremolo and has signature high-output Sterling By Music Man humbuckers with an onboard 12dB "push-push" volume boost and "push-push" coil-tap.